 Thorough understanding of the flags comes with practice and dogged persistence.
-It's one of the more chaotic aspects of assembly language programming, but as we'll see when we get to conditional branches, flags are what make the CPU truly come aligned to our work for us.
+It's one of the more chaotic aspects of assembly language programming, but as we'll see when we get to conditional branches, flags are what make the CPU truly come alive to do our work for us.